influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withNameservers(nameservers)
 ```

-A list of DNS name server IP addresses.
+"A list of DNS name server IP addresses.
 This will be appended to the base nameservers generated from DNSPolicy.
-Duplicated nameservers will be removed.
+Duplicated nameservers will be removed."

 ### fn spec.dnsConfig.withNameserversMixin